-Michigan workers’ comp lawyer explains how wage loss benefits continue even after reaching maximum medical improvement (MMI).
+Michigan work injury lawyer explains how wage loss benefits continue even after reaching maximum medical improvement (MMI).

 Workers’ comp is a safety net that protects employees who are hurt on-the-job.
 It covers medical bills and lost wages.
-Michigan is considered a “wage-loss” state so benefits should not stop just because a person reaches maximum medical improvement (MMI).
-So, what is MMI in workers’ comp?
-Here are some rules that everyone should know about when navigating a Michigan workers’ comp claim.
+Michigan is considered a “wage-loss” state so workers’ comp benefits should not stop just because a person reaches maximum medical improvement (MMI).
+Here are some rules that everyone should know about when navigating workplace injury claims.

 Many of our clients worry that reaching maximum medical improvement will result in an end to their work injury benefits.
 Does their employer now have to offer a job within permanent work restrictions?
 What about lost wages if a person is still unable to work?
 Does this mean a person gets an automatic payout?

 What is MMI in workers’ comp?

 Maximum medical improvement (MMI) is a workers’ comp term that doctors use when a patient has reached a treatment plateau.
 This means no change is expected despite additional medical intervention.
 It does not mean that medical treatment stops or that a person cannot see a doctor.